JuliaPhylo/PhyloMakie.jl/STYLE-workflow-docs.md

 It must explicitly restate:

 - which governance documents must be read line by line
+- that `STYLE-agent-language.md` must be read line by line whenever the document uses ownership, contract, boundary, layer, invariant, compatibility, verification, source, or responsibility language
 - which upstream primary sources must be read
 - which vocabulary constraints apply
+- which `STYLE-agent-language.md` specificity constraints apply when the document uses ownership, contract, boundary, layer, invariant, compatibility, or verification terms
 - which authorization boundaries apply
 - which verification gates define green state